MaherSaleem/laravel-counters/README.md

 In some cases, you need to manage the state of the counters in your laravel project, like the number of visitors of your website, or number of view for a post, or number of downloads for a file, this needs to create a new table to save these records, or at least adding new column for your tables to save the count value.
+Therefore, with this package, you can create as many counters for your model without needing to create a physical column in your model's table.
+Moreover, you can store public counters like "number_of_visitors" for your website, without needing to create a whole table to store it.

-This package allows you to manage counters in your laravel project.
+In summary, this package allows you to manage counters in your laravel project.

 Once installed you can do stuff like this: